amunters/bitx40-raduino-v2/README.md

 ## Revision record

+v2.04
+- improved the code so that the si5351 does not keep receiving tuning updates once the frequency has reached the upper or lower limit

 v2.03
 - Added BFO calibration parameters for CWL and CWU to optimize the performance in CW mode
 - Revised and improved the calibration procedures (tks Michael, VE3WMB)